JujuAdams/Vinyl/docs/5.0/Configuration.md

 Which label this asset is assigned to.
 If an array is specified, the asset will be assigned to all labels.
 If no label is specified (the default, `null`) then the asset will not be assigned to any label at all.

+### `loop point`

+*Default value: `undefined`*

+Defines the start and end loop points for the asset.
+These loop points should be declared as a two-element array containing two times, the first value being the start of the loop point and the second value being the end of the loop point.
+The times should be in seconds.
+For example, `loop point: [1.24, 10.8]` defines a loop between 1.24 seconds and 10.8 seconds for a sound asset.

 ### `copyTo`

 *Default value: `[]`*